PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-13 10:38:03
+Last updated: 2024-04-13 10:38:40
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: Come on, baby, do the magic hand thing! - Greef Karga